 This web page shows only a small excerpt of our MacCall research.
-Another 138 words (10 lines of text) covering the year 1602 is included under the topic Early MacCall History in all our PDF Extended History products and printed products wherever possible.
+Another 215 words (15 lines of text) covering the years 1629, 1684, 1686, 1688, 1602 and are included under the topic Early MacCall History in all our PDF Extended History products and printed products wherever possible.

 MacCall Spelling Variations